 How To Be Successful In A Rapidly Changing Environment.

-Miranda Ratajski’s perspective reframes the current technology moment as a structural shift in how value is created.
-Technology is no longer a support function — it is the operating backbone of the enterprise.
-Artificial intelligence, while still in its earliest stage, is already reshaping how organizations think about speed, capability, and competitive advantage.
+Miranda Ratajski frames the current technology moment as a structural shift in how value is created.
+Technology is no longer a support function sitting behind the business; it is the operating backbone through which customer experience, resilience, productivity, and growth are delivered.

-Five capabilities define this shift: customer-centricity, curiosity, collaboration, context, and courage.
-Together, they determine how effectively organizations convert technological potential into real business value.
+Five capabilities define the response: customer-centricity, curiosity, collaboration, context, and courage.
+Together, they determine whether organizations can turn technological potential into real business value.

 Customer-Centric Value